Couple with keys

 Your credit score and history are major determining factors to decide if you will be approved, what your interest rate will be, as well as the terms of the loan.
 Credit scores consolidate information on your current debt, recent payment history, and the length and substance of your credit history.
 Checking your credit score before you begin the loan and purchasing process allows you to dispute any errors and clear up past issues to improve your overall credit.
 Avoid opening new lines of credit through a credit card or car loan until the loan for your new home closes.

-4. Understanding Mortgages and Which is Best for You
+4. Understanding Mortgages and Which is Right for You

 • Current financial status